mpentler/adsb-custom-setup/README.md

 ## Installation
 Clone the repo first to your /home/pi folder (change the script if your username is something different) and then:

 Look at the scripts and edit anything else you want.
-You should also edit my stupidly hard-coded links in tbe web page.
-If you want to help me make that more configurable then please do.

 `sudo adsb-install.sh`